Questions and Answers on Christianity

 What is the Bible?

-The Bible is a collection of things God has said to his people.
-It also includes other related types of literature.
+The Bible is an anthology of things God has said to his people.
+It is a library that includes a number of related types of literature.
 Because God cares deeply about relationship, God uses the Bible to tell us about himself.

 How can I understand the Bible?